hghazli56/eng114_devops/README.md

 - `docker rm <container-name>` -f - force shutdown docker container (even when running)

+- `docker build -t <image-name:tag> .` - Build an image from a Dockerfile (in Dockerfile you can configure images and create new ones (see dockerfile example))

+- ` docker run -d -p <port-num>:<port-num> <image-name:tag>` - Run image as container in detached mode on specified port

+- `docker compose up` - Run docker compose .yml file (make sure you are in the directory of the .yml file or point to its path RULE: one docker compose file per folder)

+- `docker compose down` - Stop and destroy docker containers started by docker compose file

 ### AWS notes
 - Naming conventions: `eng114_hghazli_<resouce type>`